 Last, if the employee is on annual leave (vacation) during St. John the Baptist, the compensatory holiday is to be taken on a date agreed upon by the employee and the employer.

 - Employees with standard remuneration

-An employee entitled to a paid holiday on St. John the Baptist Day is thereby entitled to an indemnity equal to 1/20th of the wages earned during the four complete weeks of pay preceding the week of June 24th, excluding overtime.
+An employee entitled to a paid holiday on St. John the Baptist Day is thereby entitled to an indemnity equal to 1/20th of the wages, including tips, earned during the four complete weeks of pay preceding the week of June 24th, excluding overtime.

 - Commission employees

 However, the indemnity for an employee remunerated in whole or in part through commissions must equal 1/60th of his or her wages, including tips, earned during the 12 complete weeks of pay preceding the week of June 24th.

 It should be noted that some employees are excluded from the application of the National Holiday Act, particularly employees of businesses that are subject to the Canada Labour Code.

 The National Holiday Act is a public-order statute.
 Nevertheless, employee benefits more attractive than those under the Act may be provided for in individual employment contracts or in collective agreements.